River of Light artworks

 Measures that will be in place during the 'Quiet Hour' staging will be different for each installation and further details can be found on the individual installation pages.

-At each of the installations there will be a large interpretation board with details about the installation and a QR code that can be scanned and will take you through to the designated page on the River of Light Trail website for further details.
+At each of the installations there will be a large interpretation board with details about the installation and a QR code that can be scanned and will take you through to the designated page on the River of Light website for further details.

 There will also be signage for the route map.
-This has been designed to discourage people from gathering in one place.

-Information around accessibility at River of Light can be found here.
+Full information around accessibility at River of Light can be found here.

 *Visitors can also save 10% on pre-booked parking with QPark by entering the code VISLIV10 to save 10%